-OverviewThis module, building on Foundations of Property, explores the nature of property as a legal institution and its economic, political and cultural importance in a variety of contexts.
-It seeks to question the common sense understandings of property as privately owned 'things', in relation to which the role of law is essentially passive and protective.
-This course will bridge the too often repeated divide in law school curricula between forms of real property (land law) and intellectual property, exploring theoretical approaches alongside concrete examples drawn from both of these fields, and thereby asking what and why holds such different fabrications together (and apart) under the rubric of 'property'.
-We will look at intangible forms of property, such as intellectual property (eg patents, copyright) and financial property (eg stocks, shares, government bonds), and will explore the active, constructive and political role of law in constituting property and property rights.
+This module moves away from the focus of traditional property law modules to look at property in its many different contemporary forms, exploring the nature of property as a legal institution and its economic, political and cultural importance in a variety of contexts.
+It will seek to question the common sense understandings of property as privately owned 'things' in relation to which the role of law is essentially passive and protective.
+This module builds on the subject matter covered in both LAWS3160 Introduction to Property Law in Stage 1 and LAWS5990 Land Law in Stage 2.
+This module will explore the active, constructive and political role of law in actually constituting property and property rights.
 One of the module's themes will be the complex relationship between property and power.
-During the course of the module, in a series of case studies, a wide range of different topics in which issues of property and property rights are central will be examined: from issues surrounding corporate rights and power to land rights (especially in the colonial context); from the construction and protection of intellectual property rights to those surrounding housing and access to housing.
-The module will also explore the cultural dimension of property, and examine the role played by property practices and thinking in the recent financial crisis.
+During the course of the module, in a series of case studies and theoretical readings, a wide range of different topics in which issues of property and property rights are central will be examined: from the issues surrounding corporate rights and power to land rights (especially in the colonial context); from the construction and protection of property rights to those surrounding housing and access to housing.
+The module will also explore the cultural dimension of property and examine the role played by property and property rights in the recent financial crisis.

 Method of assessment

 The module will be assessed by 100% coursework as follows;